RJamali/PSL-Recommender/README.md

 ## Authors
 **Ruhollah Jamali**
 Email: ruhi.jamali(at sign)gmail.com
 School of Biological Sciences, Institute for Research in Fundamental Sciences(IPM), Tehran, Iran

-Do not hesitate to ask any question about the repository.
+If you have any problem running the code, please do not hesitate to contact me.